deanwampler/spark-scala-tutorial/tutorial/README.md

 }
 ```

 There is now explicit argument list like we've used before.
 This syntax is the literal syntax for a *partial function*, a mathematical concept for a function that is not defined at all of its inputs.
+It is implemented with Scala's `PartialFunction` type.

 We have two `case` match clauses, one for when the regular expression successfully matches and returns the capture groups into variables `name` and `text` and the second which will match everything else, assigning the line to the variable `badLine`.
 (In fact, this catch-all clause makes the function *total*, not *partial*.)
 The function must return a two-element tuple, so the catch clause simply returns `("","")`.

 Note that the specified or default `input-path` is a directory with Hadoop-style content, as discussed previously.
 Spark knows to ignore the "hidden" files.